Top 10 Cloud Computing Security Issues And Challenges in 2020

-More data as well as applications moving to cloud creates various cloud security challenges and cloud data security risks for businesses, the top 10 of these potential cloud data security risks for 2018 are as follows:
+More data as well as applications moving to cloud creates various cloud security challenges and security issues in cloud computing for businesses, the top 10 of these potential cloud computing security issues for 2020 are as follows:

 - Data Breaches and Data Loss: Data breaches may be the chief objectives of any targeted attacks or simply they can be the outcomes of human errors, vulnerabilities of application, or may be poor cloud security practices.
 Sensitive data may include that information which is not intended for being released publically, including personal information, health records, financial data, personally identifiable information, secret trade secrets, as well as intellectual property.
 Any organization’s data stored over cloud might be having greater value to multiple different parties for many different reasons.
 Data breach risks are common in cloud computing working models of organization and they consistently remain as the topmost concerns of cloud customers.